 There are plenty of waiver wire columns out there that provide an exhaustive list of the most added players in fantasy leagues.
 This isn’t one of them.
-Here, we’ll run down a few lesser-known, lesser-considered, or lesser-owned players, with perspective on who deserves a your attention, who deserves your patience, and who deserves to go straight to bed without dessert.
+Here, we’ll run down a few of the most interesting players for fantasy owners, with perspective on who deserves a your attention, who deserves your patience, and who deserves to go straight to bed without dessert.

-Any questions, thoughts, vacation destination recommendations?
+Any questions, thoughts, trade deadline quandries?
 Hit me in the comments or on Twitter.

 3 TO CATCH

 Players to be picked up; available in most standard leagues

 Jordan Schafer has mostly flopped since debuting with a bang, but in his aimless bouncing around the league, he has found one elite skill.
 Despite logging barely two full seasons worth of plate appearances over his five-year career, Schafer has swiped a total of 98 bases with a success rate better than 80%.
 His SB/PA rate looks a bit inflated after plenty of pinch running opportunities, but his success in those chances proves that he can run even when the defense knows it’s coming.
 His problem has always been getting on base, but that’s been much less of an issue since Schafer was traded to Minnesota.